 High school physics bore Beth so much she dropped it- but a look through a telescope changed her mind.

 Carlos is a materials scientist inspiring students and finding materials to make devices work better.

 Christina uses physics everyday to make sure that veterans receive quality cancer radiation treatments.

-Claudia likes to write science fiction and ride horses when she's not studying comets and moons.
+Claudia wrote science fiction and rode horses when she wasn't studying comets and moons.

 Collin loves to cook when he's not too busy in the biophysics lab.